biwecka/zephyr/README.md

 build and flash a sample application.
 For these steps you can use `arduino_nano_33_ble_sense_nrf52840` as board name.

+Additionally the *nRF Command Line Tools* and the
+*nRF Connect SDK Desktop Application* can be helpful tools for flashing the board.

 **Make shure to set and verify the environment variables as described** **in the getting started guide or the toolchain installation guide.**